TF2CommunityDiscord/TF2CommunityDiscord.github.io/faq/tf2-basics.md

 ---
 layout: default
-title: TF2 Basics
+title: TF2 Miscellania
 parent: FAQ
 nav_order: 2
 ---
-# TF2 Basics
+# TF2 Miscellania
 {: .no_toc }
+This section is intended to help answer common questions regarding customizing, playing, and common issues you may encounter in TF2.
+{: .fs-5 .fw-300 }

 ## Table of contents
 {: .no_toc .text-delta }